Mars landing was a nail-biter for Redmond rocket engineers

 All of which means people like Dawson and Dooley can only watch and wait.
 “It’s a little nerve-wracking,” admitted Dooley.

-Indeed, as the technician at Mission Control began narrating the final steps of the landing process, the mood in the room turned palpable tense.
+Indeed, as the technician at Mission Control began narrating the final steps of the landing process, the mood in the room turned palpably tense.

 At around 11:53 a.m., the lander hit the 1-kilometer mark.
 As onboard radar locked onto the surface, the lander separated from the shell and the 12 engines fired up.